marcelomgarcia/Monitoring/README.md

 ## Load on the DVS

-On a Cray XC system, the load on the DVS server is important.
-First things first, the DVS is similar to a NFS server.
-It projects external file systems to the compute nodes using the Cray high-speed network.
+* `check_dvs_load`: check the load on a DVS server.
 The script reads the 1 minute load from the output of command `uptime`.
 Once the script has the load on the DVS server (called *node* on the script), it compares agains the thresold for *critical* or *warning*.

 ## Lustre